ewohltman/ephemeral-roles/README.md

 1. Invite the `Ephemeral Roles` bot to your Discord server
     1. [Click here to invite](https://discordapp.com/oauth2/authorize?client_id=392419127626694676&scope=bot&permissions=268435456)
-2. Ensure the new `Ephemeral Roles` role is at or as near to the top of the server's list of roles as possible
+2. Ensure the new `Ephemeral Roles` role is at or as near as possible to the top of the server's list of roles
-4. Enjoy
+4. Enjoy!

 ----